Raise default rates

-#1 Updated by divVerent over 1 year ago
+#1 Updated by divVerent almost 2 years ago

 That will not really help.
 DP allows to send at most 1400 bytes per packet, and at most one packet per tic.
 So at our current settings, the highest rate we can ever use is 42000.

 The current default is 20000, and there is a menu setting to increase it from there.

 And IMHO we should really keep the default at less than half the theoretical maximum, so we notice when we get rate problems and can still decide to up the rate a notch as a temporary fix.
 But we then should STILL work on a permanent fix to get the rate down to half the max!